ClaudeBot/hubot-steam-webapi/README.md

     npm install --save hubot-steam-webapi
     ```

-2. Enable the script by adding the __hubot-steam-webapi__ entry to your `external-scripts.json` file:
+2. Enable the module by adding the __hubot-steam-webapi__ entry to your `external-scripts.json` file:

     ```json
     [